solana-labs/governance-docs/docs/DAO-Management/createing-DAOs/NFT-Community-DAO.md

 After successful decentralization the council can be removed thorough a proposal.
 :::

-## Configure and enable NFT Voting Plugin
+## Configure NFT Voting Plugin

 In order to configure the NFT Plugin a proposal with the following 3 instructions must be created.
-The proposal must be created for the governance with realm authority.
+Note: The proposal must be created for the governance with realm authority.

 1. Create NFT plugin registrar